TonySac/Ender3NG-Build/mechanical-build.md

 ## Mounting the Build Plate

 The stock build plate can be placed over the stock mounting holes.
 I used my existing bed springs since they were already the yellow ones.
 I also used the old adjustment wheels.
-Make sure to use the printed spacer for the front wheels and cable strain relief.
+Make sure to use the printed spacer for the front wheels and the rear cable strain relief.

 # Top Frame Assembly